 Goals of Occupational Therapy for Spinal Cord Injury

-Like physical therapy, occupational therapy uses task-specific, highly repetitive exercise to regain mobility.
+Like physical therapy, occupational therapy may use task-specific, highly repetitive exercise to regain mobility.
 Repetition is critical because it helps spark neuroplasticity; the mechanism the central nervous system uses to rewire itself and regain function after injury.

 Occupational therapy applies both restorative and compensatory strategies to optimize independence and minimize complications after spinal cord injury.

-Restorative strategies focus on recovering functions affected by spinal cord injury.
-While damage to the spinal cord is permanent, functions can be relearned because of the spinal cord’s neuroplasticity.
+Restorative strategies focus on recovering physical functions affected by spinal cord injury.
+While damage to the spinal cord is permanent, motor and sensory functions can be relearned because of the spinal cord’s neuroplasticity.

-However, only undamaged neural pathways are capable of neuroplasticity; therefore, those with more severe spinal cord injuries may have limited functional recovery.
+However, only undamaged neural pathways are capable of neuroplasticity; therefore, those with more severe or complete spinal cord injuries may have limited functional recovery.

 In such cases, an occupational therapist must get creative and employ compensatory strategies: new ways to accomplish everyday tasks.
+This may include modifying the environment, adapting the activity, or educating the patient on compensatory techniques and equipment.
 Up next, you’ll discover almost a dozen compensatory strategies for SCI patients.

 11 Compensatory Occupational Therapy Activities for Spinal Cord Injury Patients

 Compensatory strategies typically involve the use of adaptive tools to help make up for lost function.
-While it’s important for SIC patients to participate in both PT and OT, these compensatory activities have direct, real-world application, making them just as important.
+While it’s important for SCI patients to participate in both PT and OT, these compensatory activities have direct, real-world application, making them very important.

-Below, we’ll discuss effective compensatory strategies that spinal cord injury patients can use for occupational therapy:
+Below, we’ll discuss effective compensatory strategies that spinal cord injury patients can learn to use through occupational therapy: